GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 Thousands of cryptocurrencies are currently in existence and the number continues to grow exponentially as blockchain technology is adopted.
 It remains a complex task to exchange one cryptocurrency for another when payment needs require different currencies.
 Cryptocurrency transactions are currently not reversible.
 This requires the use of a trusted third party to ensure that both sides of a transaction are resolved, so exchanges are used to accomplish the trading of different cryptocurrencies.
 The Electra community understands the need to fill this void.
 Atomic Swaps is the answer.

-Electra’s atomic swap architecture generates a hash-time-locked contract, which uses multi-signature addresses and time locks to secure the transaction at an agreed upon price.
+Electra's atomic swap architecture generates a hash-time-locked contract, which uses multi-signature addresses and time locks to secure the transaction at an agreed upon price.

 ![image alt text](images/image_0.png)